 …to fornicators, to those who lie with males,** to kidnappers, to liars, to perjurers, and if any other thing opposes healthful teaching,

 *Soft ones: The Greek word malaki (mala-KEE) is a plural noun, derived from the adjective malakos (mala-KOS).
-The adjective means soft or fine, but is restricted in its use to describing material or clothing.
+The adjective means infirm (from illness) or soft or fine, but in meaning soft or fine, is restricted to describing material or clothing.
 It describes the type of clothing worn by wealthy people.
 This adjective was used in Luke 7:25, when Jesus asked the crowd if they had gone out to the wilderness expecting to see someone dressed in fine clothing.
 Coining a noun from this adjective would logically suggest the type of people who wear soft or fine clothing.
 Jesus Himself indicated the near impossibility of wealthy people entering the kingdom.

 There are two other pieces of evidence to weigh.
 First, when properly translated, Scripture contains no prior condemnation of homosexuality, and the Hebrew Old Testament contains the record of two same-sex marriages, neither condemned by God.
 Paul, as a Jewish scholar, could not have been ignorant of this.
 So for him to suddenly, and without precedent, introduce a condemnation of homosexuality, without a word of explanation, would make absolutely no sense, and would have created an uproar in the early churches.
 Church history documents that same-sex marriages existed, and continued, in the Christian church up until around the 13th or 14th century.[i]